telerik/ajax-docs/sharepoint/2010/radeditor-web-part/dialogs/image-manager.md

 </configuration>
 ````

->note Note that in SharePoint 2010 the Upload and Delete options depend on the current user's permissions for the desired library.
+>tip Note that in SharePoint 2010 the Upload and Delete options depend on the current user's permissions for the desired library.